-An experienced divorce and family law attorney is an indispensable asset in any divorce involving a request for alimony.
+An experienced divorce and family law attorney is an indispensable asset in any divorce involving a request for alimony or spousal support in Doylestown, Newtown and other regions of Bucks County, PA.
 We understand the issues, put these issues into a realistic context of the divorce proceedings and offer advice based on our substantial experience in this area.

 How is Alimony Determined?

 A court may order a man or woman to provide financial support to their spouse during or after a divorce.
 The determination and calculation of alimony is a complex matter.
 There are a number of factors that go into determining whether alimony will be granted.
 Among these factors are:

 - The length of the marriage

 - The age and health of the parties